z505/GoLazarus/README.md

 ```
 CodeToolBoss.InsertStatements();
 ```
-There may be another way without using CodeToolBoss, in intf related units
+There may be another way without using CodeToolBoss, in intf related units.
+Such as:
+* Building lazarus with -dEnableCodeCompleteTemplates
+* then inserting code that way between begin/end